10 Essential Soft Skills for Your Freelance Resume

 1. Communication

-• Active listening (being fully present and interacting with others in a meaningful way)
+• Active listening means staying present and engaging with others in a meaningful way.

-• Nonverbal communication (being aware of your tone of voice, body language, and facial expressions)
+• Nonverbal communication involves being aware of your tone, body language, and facial expressions.

 2. Resilience